Blog Plans to Shape Hong Kong’s Future

 It will also invest in developing the territory’s maritime services and look to attract more financial sector staff.

-Hong Kong retains its appeal to companies, financial institutions and individuals from all over the world because of its reputation for strong corporate governance, the rule of law, its financial services and physical infrastructure.
+Hong Kong SAR (China) retains its appeal to companies, financial institutions and individuals from all over the world because of its reputation for strong corporate governance, the rule of law, its financial services and physical infrastructure.
 Its international status has been further boosted by its preeminent role in the offshore renminbi market.

 In the past, commentators have predicted that Hong Kong’s commercial role would be displaced by first Singapore and later Shanghai.
 “But, they were wrong which shows the resilience of Hong Kong,” he said.